v-fearam/github-metrics-collector/readme.md

 ## Improve Database Security Information

 On database Server navigate to Security-Auditing and select the Log Analytics which is deployed in the resource group.
-Then, on the database instance, navigate to Security-Auditing and select Azure SQL Auditing to the Log Analytics in the resource group.

 ## Clean up